salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 	* Authenticated but lack permission to resource/operation
 * 404 Not Found
 	* Routes SHOULD return 403 if resource exists but user lacks access

-### Dragons Be Here

-* 204 No content
-	* SHOULD NOT be used
-	* High volume use cases can be exceptions
-	* Discouraged for consistency
-		* deletes should attempt to return helpful information like "id"
-		* PUT should return the created content

 ## Redirects